drodriguez/DRTPFObjectDynamicProperties/Readme.markdown

 # DRTPFObjectDynamicProperties

-[Parse](https://parse.com) framework provides `PFObject` as the base class for their BaSS solution.
+[Parse](https://parse.com) framework provides `PFObject` as the base class for their BaaS solution.
 Unfortunately they don’t provide ready to use solution for subclassing their object, declaring some `@dynamic` properties and using the setters and getters instead of their *pseudo*-NSDictionary interface, as Core Data does under the hood.
 This leads to code that’s not easily read and in many cases to ugly SOP (String Oriented Programming).

 This project aims to provide several facilities to make your live easier: